 - Add the carrots and reserved solids from the marinade to the pot and cook, stirring often, until the onions just begin to brown.
 Sprinkle in the flour and cook for about 2 minutes.
 Stir in the marinade along with the beef broth and reserved herbs; bring to a simmer.
 Return the meat to the pot; cover and place the pot into the oven for 2 ½ to 3 hours or until it is extremely tender.

 - Remove the meat to a plate.
 Strain the broth to remove all solids, pressing with a wooden spoon to get as much of the solids as you can.
-Bring to a simmer; add a bit more stock if it seems too thick, taste and adjust for seasonings.
+Bring to a simmer; add a bit more stock if it seems too thick, or add some cornstarch mixed with beef stock if it seems too thin.
+Taste and adjust for seasonings.

 - Slice the meat against the grain and serve with the gravy.
 Garnish with chopped parsley if desired.